burn56/theaterroom/README.md

 5. In the URL of the XML page, find the parameter `X-Plex-Token=YOUR_TOKEN_HERE`.
 6. Copy the token value.

+## How to Find a Movie ID

+1. In the Plex Web interface, navigate to the movie you want to play.
+2. Click on the movie to open its details page.
+3. Right-click on the movie poster or background and select "Inspect" to open the browser's developer tools.
+4. Look for a URL in the code that ends with `/library/metadata/MOVIE_ID`, where `MOVIE_ID` is a number.
+5. Copy the `MOVIE_ID` number.

 ## How to Add to Portainer

 1. Make sure you have Portainer installed and running on your Synology NAS.